Seteco/Somorrostro/fping-Plugin.md

 /usr/libexec/netdata/plugins/fping.plugin install
 ```

-The above will download, build and install the right version.
+The above will download, build and install the right version as `/usr/local/bin/fping`.

 Then you need to edit `/etc/netdata/netdata.conf` like this: